 It is unanimous; all the chefs agreed you want to brine your turkey.
 Here is what they say,

 Chef Field - "Brine your turkey!
 It makes a huge difference in juicy, succulent goodness.
 It's also a step that requires very little active time and is worth it."

 Chef Vogel - "Brine, your turkey.
 This is a direct way to make the meat juicier.
 Brining is the process of soaking meat in a salt-water solution.
 I recommend at least six hours for a whole turkey.

 Brining works via the osmosis processes and the tendency for adjacent mediums to equalize their salinity level.
 In a nutshell, the turkey will absorb some of the water and become moister.
 For a 12 16 lb. turkey, use two cups of kosher salt or one cup of table salt for every 2 gallons of water.

 Combine the ingredients and stir to dissolve the sugars and salt.
 (NOTE: I keep a 1-quart version of this recipe in my fridge at home for chicken and pork preparations.)
 You can add other ingredients to your brine right before you use it, like sliced garlic, peppercorns, honey, fresh herbs, etc.

 Very Important!
 Thoroughly rinse brined birds or pork before you cook them to remove the saltiness.
 And if you are frying that turkey, dry it off, inside and out, very thoroughly before submerging it into the peanut oil."

 Chef Leslie - "Brine the Bird!
 It stays super-moist and much more flavorful.
 But, by far, the best bird I've ever had has been a brined bird.
 Brining is a marinade high in salt, with sugar, spices, and herbs.

 Brining hydrates the cells of the muscle.
-The salt content of the brine is higher than the muscle cells, and this saline contrast forces the salt into the cell by osmosis.
+The salt content of the brine is higher than that of the muscle cells, and this saline contrast forces the salt into the cell by osmosis.
 The salt draws the water and flavorings in, resulting in a moist, flavorful bird.
 The salt also denatures the protein of the muscle, which essentially re-configures the protein to hold more water."

 COOKING THE BIRD